Christmas Eve Snow??

 SOUTHERN MISSOURI...POTENTIALLY LEADING TO SLIGHTLY HIGHER TOTALS

-IN SOME LOCATIONS.
+.
 PERSONS WITH TRAVEL PLANS SHOULD STAY TUNED FOR

 LATER FORECASTS OVER THE NEXT SEVERAL DAYS...AND BE PREPARED TO